harrism04/slideofhand/memory-bank/progress.md

 - **Resolved `null` session issue in API routes by correcting the client-side Supabase initialization to use `createBrowserClient` for cookie-based SSR authentication.** This was the crucial step.
 - RLS policies for `authenticated` users (using `auth.uid()`) are now expected to work correctly as the session context is properly passed.
 - Decided to temporarily disable PPTX import due to unresolved dependency issues, focusing on maintaining PDF import functionality.
+- Implemented full-screen slide display as a toggle within the existing standard practice page, rather than a separate route.